 Unfortunately for fans of High Five Poker, the game hasn’t managed to catch on in a major way across the casino industry.

-Following the game’s debut installation at Foxwoods Resort Casino in Connecticut, High Five Poker made appearances in several casinos in the states of Oklahoma, Colorado, and Washington.
+Following the game’s debut installation at Foxwoods Resort Casino in Connecticut, High Five Poker made appearances in several casinos in Oklahoma, Colorado, and Washington.

 United States Casinos

-For a list of brick and mortar casino properties which have been known to offer High Five Poker tables, see below:
+For a list of brick and mortar casino properties that have been known to offer High Five Poker tables, see below: